-Today, Topdanmark is one of the country's largest insurance companies with a history dating back to 1728.
-Dive into almost 300 years of insurance history with key years discounted.
+Today, Topdanmark is one of the country's largest insurance companies with a history dating back to 1899.
+Dive into 125 years of insurance history with key years discounted.

-Ricard Wennerklint takes over as Chairman of the Board of Directors.
+Ricard Wennerklint takes over as Chairman of the Board of Director.

 A new distribution agreement with Nordea means that the bank customers and employees will be offered insurances in Topdanmark by the turn of the year.